-What is city image that the local government of Bekasi City want to express or indicate through the streets commonly is not stated clearly.
-Street space corridors is only categorised based on the types of land use.
+What meaning of city that the local government of Bekasi City want to expres or indicate through public space in each of the main streets commonly is not stated clearly.
+Street space corridors is only catagorised based on land use.
 There are no special themes that are proposed to the street corridors.
-Jenderal Achmad Yani street is divided into several segments where the research area is included in business district or commercial segment.
+Jenderal Achmad Yani street is divided into several segments where the esearch area is included in business district or commercial segment.
 In accordance with it the commercial buildings such as mall, shopping centre, and hotel, car showroom have been built in the edges of the corridor.
 In that area the advertisement billboards have been installed not only on the wall of the buildings concerning products that are sold in the building, but also on the edges along the street corridors all kinds of products.
-So the meaning of outdoor advertisement content in the street to the city image is nothing but product and service marketing in public areas.